kpmeen/kafka-websocket-proxy/README.md

 ### Internal Message Commit Handler

-When a WebSocket client connects, it can specify whether or not the auto-commit feature should be used.
+When a WebSocket client connects, it can specify if the auto-commit feature should be used or not.
 In the case where the client opens the connection with `autoCommit=false` in the query parameters, the websocket will keep track of the uncommitted message offsets in an in-memory "stack" structure in a _commit handler_.
 This allows the client to send in a special _commit_ message on the